-The Faculty Council consists of all tenured and tenure track faculty, certain administrators, and two students.
+The Faculty Council consists of all tenured and tenure track faculty, certain administrators, and two students approved by the Student Association.
 The Board of Trustees has empowered the Council to act on a wide variety of academic matters, including creating or deleting courses, determining academic regulations, and establishing or deleting academic programs.